Tiling dense hypergraphs: Dirac-type results for hypergraphs -- Proofs

-In the following two subsections, we develop a few general tools for satisfying the space and divisibility property under degree conditions.
+Our first three applications take place in the setting of Dirac's theorem, which concerns optimal minimum degree conditions that ensure a perfect tiling.
+Recall that \cref{thm:minimum-degree-thresholds} reduces this problem to determining the thresholds for space, divisibility and covering.
+In the following two subsections, we develop a few general tools for satisfying the space and divisibility properties under degree conditions.
 In the last three subsections, we give the proofs of \cref{pro:komlos-kuhn-osthus-thresholds,pro:mycroft-thresholds,thm:k-partite}.